IkedaLab-Daniel/study-notes-vault/NLP/Deeplearning.AI/Course 1/Module-01.md

 2. **Sum of positive frequencies** — add the positive-class frequency for every unique word in the tweet
 3. **Sum of negative frequencies** — add the negative-class frequency for every unique word in the tweet

+For any tweet $m$, you compute:
+1. **Bias term** — always $1$
+2. **Sum of positive frequencies** — add the positive-class frequency for every unique word in the tweet
+3. **Sum of negative frequencies** — add the negative-class frequency for every unique word in the tweet

 ### Example

 Given a sample tweet: